COVID-19 Business - Knowledge Hub & Tips

 Council Rates & Business Permit Fees

-We understand that some people in our community are facing financial hardship as result of the COVID-19 pandemic, and this is something Council has taken into account in considering rates payments.
+We understand that some people in our community are facing financial hardship as a result of the COVID-19 crisis, and this is something Council has taken into account in considering rates payments.

 Registration Renewal Fees Waived for 2020/21

 To acknowledge the significant disruption and to help businesses to manage cash flow during the recovery phase, the following registration renewal fees will be waived for the 2020/21 financial year.
 (Note: businesses will still need to go through the relevant registration/application processes, however no fees will be applied)